marijnh/Eloquent-JavaScript/04_data.md

 {{index "curly braces", "{} (object)"}}

 Note that the object added to the journal looks a little odd.
-Instead of declaring properies like `events: events`, it just gives a ((property)) name.
+Instead of declaring properties like `events: events`, it just gives a ((property)) name.
 This is a short-hand that means the same thing—if a property name in object notation isn't followed by a colon, its value is the value of the binding with the same name in the current scope.